Family law

 What is the difference between sole custody and full custody?

-Though 'custody' terms are have been replaced by 'child arrangements' in UK law, 'sole custody' and 'full custody' are still often used interchangeably by the wider public.
+Though 'custody' terms have been replaced by 'child arrangements' in UK law, 'sole custody' and 'full custody' are still often used interchangeably by the wider public.
 Both refer to one parent having exclusive rights and responsibilities for the child’s care.

 Search our website